 What: Service Map

-The architecture of the Catena-X Operating System (cxOS) is derived from the reference architectures of Industrial Data Space Association (IDSA) and Gaia-X. The cxOS consists of three areas: Core, Onboarding, and Enablement Services shown in Figure Service Map.
+The architecture of the Catena-X Operating System (cxOS) is derived from the reference architectures of the International Data Spaces Association (IDSA) and Gaia-X. The cxOS consists of three areas: Core, Onboarding, and Enablement Services shown in Figure Service Map.

-The cxOS is the technical foundation enabling business use cases to operate in a network-enabled manner across company boundaries.
-The operating system offers various capabilities:
+The operating system (cxOS) is the technical foundation, enabling business use cases to operate in a network-enabled manner across company boundaries.
+The cxOS offers various capabilities:

 Enablement Services

-In addition to generic data-exchange capabilities, enabling services include context-specific service offerings.
-Examples are the Asset Administration Shell (AAS) as harmonized access layer for digital twins, the Decentral Digital Twin Registry (DDTR) for local discoverability of digital twins in decentral organized data spaces or the Item Relationship Service (IRS) for building data chains and iterating through a tree structure of digital twins.
+In addition to generic data exchange capabilities, enabling services include context-specific service offerings.
+Examples are the Asset Administration Shell (AAS) as a harmonized access layer for digital twins, the Decentral Digital Twin Registry (DDTR) for local discoverability of digital twins in decentral organized data spaces or the Item Relationship Service (IRS) for building data chains and iterating through a tree structure of digital twins.

 Core Services